Thomas' Birthday Adventures Presents

 Everything you need to know and everything you need to bring.
 You can bring more but remember this is going almost 8 miles on your back with you.
 I overthink the gear math so your back doesn't have to.
 Expand each section below.

-Uintas Approved
+Timpanogos Approved

 Complete 1-Night Backpacking Packing List